-Use the settings from one Rack PDU to configure another.
-Retrieve the config.ini file from the configured Rack PDU, customize that file (e.g., change the IP address), and upload the customized file to the new Rack PDU.
-The file name can be up to 64 characters, and must have the.ini suffix.
+Use the settings from one device to configure another.
+Retrieve the config.ini file from the configured device, customize that file (e.g., change the IP address), and upload the customized file to the new device.
+The file name can be up to 64 characters, and must have the ini suffix.

 Status Reports the progress of the upload.
 The upload succeeds even if the file contains errors, but a system event reports the errors in the event log.
-Upload Browse to the customized file and upload it so that the current Rack PDU can use it to set its own configuration.
+Upload Browse to the customized file and upload it so that the current device can use it to set its own configuration.
 Download Allows the download of the Configuration File (config.ini) file directly through the Web browser to the user's computer.

-To retrieve and customize the file of a configured Rack PDU, see "How to Export Configuration Settings" on page 168.
+To retrieve and customize the file of a configured device, see "How to Export Configuration Settings" on page 136.

-Instead of uploading the file to one Rack PDU, you can export the file to multiple Rack PDUs by using an FTP or SCP script.
+Instead of uploading the file to one device, you can export the file to multiple devices by using an FTP or SCP script.